Chart Color Schemes

 AreaSearch analysis of employment trends sees Korora - Emerald Beach performing better than 85% of local markets assessed across Australia

-The area experienced an estimated employment growth of 2.9% over the past year.
-As of September 2025, 5,269 residents were employed, with a workforce participation rate of 63.0%, higher than the Rest of NSW's rate of 56.4%.
+The unemployment rate was 1.8% lower than Rest of NSW's rate of 3.8%, with workforce participation similar at 61.5%.
+According to Census responses, 16.4% of residents worked from home.
 Employment is concentrated in health care & social assistance, construction, and retail trade.
-The area has a strong specialization in health care & social assistance, with an employment share 1.2 times the regional level.
+Health care & social assistance has a strong representation with an employment share of 1.2 times the regional level.

-Conversely, manufacturing shows lower representation at 2.9%, compared to the regional average of 5.8%.
-Over the 12 months to September 2025, employment increased by 2.9% while labour force increased by 3.8%, resulting in an unemployment rise of 0.8 percentage points.
-In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-Nationally, employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Manufacturing shows lower representation at 2.9% compared to the regional average of 5.8%.
+Over the 12 months to September 2025, employment increased by 2.9%, while labour force increased by 3.8%, leading to an unemployment rise of 0.8 percentage points.
+Rest of NSW recorded employment decline of 0.5%, labour force decline of 0.1%, and unemployment rose by 0.4 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, covering five and ten-year periods starting May-25, project national employment growth at 6.6% over five years and 13.7% over ten years.
 Applying these projections to Korora - Emerald Beach's employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment